-- (a) The judges' roles at competitions are many and varied but the principal activity is to supervise and assist with the conduct of events according to ILS rules and the authority of the Chief Referee. - (b) All judges are to be aware at all times of the safety and welfare of competitors, officials and other personnel involved in the competition and immediately report any concerns to the Chief Referee or their delegate and/or the Area Risk and Response Officer.
-If the matter is a catastrophic event the official may order an immediate suspension of competition in their area and immediately escalate the matter to the Chief Referee and/or their Area or Sectional Referee or Event Director and/or the Safety Officer. - (c) Dependent on the competition, activities may be combined and fall into the following categories:
+- A. The judges' roles at competitions are many and varied but the principal activity is to supervise and assist with the conduct of events according to ILS rules and the authority of the Chief Referee. - B. All judges are to be aware at all times of the safety and welfare of competitors, officials and other personnel involved in the competition and immediately report any concerns to the Chief Referee or their delegate and/or the Area Risk and Response Officer.
+If the matter is a catastrophic event the official may order an immediate suspension of competition in their area and immediately escalate the matter to the Chief Referee and/or their Area or Sectional Referee or Event Director and/or the Safety Officer. - C. Dependent on the competition, activities may be combined and fall into the following categories:

-2.4.15.2 Chief Judges
+4.15 Chief Judge

-The Chief Judges shall:
+The Chief Judge-shall:

-- (a) Be responsible to the Chief Referee, Area/Sectional Referee or Event Director. - (b) Supervise or assist in the setting up of courses for events. - (c) Roster, rotate, define position and allocate duties and responsibilities for area/sectional judges. - (d) Locate and position judges so as to best determine the finish and recording of event results. - (e) Adjudicate judges or Results Recorders' decisions if necessary. - (f) Report any breach or infringements of rules to the Area/Sectional Referee. - (g) Co-ordinate results check and sign the result card and hand to Sectional Referee. - (h) Note the number of starters and ensure that all competitors complete the course and in emergencies notify the Chief Referee and/or the Area Risk and Response Officer.
+- A. Be responsible to the Chief Referee, Area/Sectional Referee or Event Director. - B. Supervise or assist in the setting up of courses for events. - C. Roster, rotate, define position, and allocate duties and responsibilities for area/sectional judges. - D. Locate and position judges so as to best determine the finish and recording of event results. - E. Adjudicate judges or Results Recorders' decisions if necessary. - F. Report any breach or infringements of rules to the Area/Sectional Referee. - G. Co-ordinate results check and sign the result card and hand to Sectional Referee. - H. Note the number of starters and ensure that all competitors complete the course (or are recorded as "DNF") and in emergencies notify the Chief Referee and/or the Area Risk and Response Officer.